How to Bring Beautiful Scandi Trends to Your Irish Abode

 If there’s a cardinal rule to Scandinavian design, it’s less is more.
 Ease into incorporating Scandi trends into your home by simply decluttering!
 Minimalism is having a moment across the board, so why not use this beautiful design movement to get rid of old knick-knacks and never worn clothing items or empty out the kitchen junk drawer?

 The minimalist bend is more than an aesthetic choice in Scandinavian countries.
 Design rules dictate beautiful and functional as the baseline for everything from furnishings to clothing and dining.
-Let minimalism carry over from your clean-up and aim to replace furniture, cookware or décor bits with pieces that are high-quality and dual purpose.
+Let minimalism carry over from your clean-up and aim to replace furniture, cookware or décor bits with pieces that are high-quality and dual-purpose.

 Luckily, as far as design trends go, the bare bones look, ‘a la Stockholm’ is fairly easy to achieve.
 Think bright, clean interiors with hardwood floors and minimalist furnishings.

-A neutral-coloured room is the ideal canvas if you’re looking to go Nordic.
+A neutral-coloured room is an ideal canvas if you’re looking to go Nordic.
 Ditch brightly painted walls in favour of eggshells, beiges and greys.
 If you’re a big fan of vibrant hues, these muted wall tones will allow coloured fabrics or art to really pop.
 Otherwise, consider doing up one feature wall in a bold colour.

 Opt for a few high-quality pieces instead of a mess of mass-produced synthetic bargain items.
 Scandinavian design philosophy asks you to surround yourself with items you truly love and feel confident about purchasing, so exercise a bit of care when shopping for new homewares.